Dzenly/tia/readme.md

 ### What does "log-driven" mean?

-Modern autotesting engines contains two entities: `assertions` and `logs`.
+Modern autotesting engines contain two entities: `assertions` and `logs`.
 `Assertion` is checking of some condition.
 And `log` is writing some autotest result to filesystem or console.
 Say, [jest](https://www.npmjs.com/package/jest) has [snapshots](https://jestjs.io/docs/en/snapshot-testing).
 These snapshots are a bit similar to TIA `test logs`.